BillyDM/awesome-audio-dsp/sections/OPEN_SOURCE_PLUGINS_AND_SOFTWARE.md

 ## Other

+- [MasVisGtk](https://github.com/itprojects/MasVisGtk) - An audio loudness analysis tool that can be used to detect mastering defects.
 - [Sæmpl](https://github.com/jonasblome/Saempl) - A sample manager that can automatically sort samples by properties like loudness, pitch, and tempo.
 - [Ultimate Vocal Remover](https://github.com/Anjok07/ultimatevocalremovergui) - A state-of-the-art program that uses machine learning to separate vocals from a mix.